Emb3rs-Project/p-core-functionalities/docs/_build/html/_sources/UserGuide.rst.txt

 The CF can also be used as STANDALONE.
 It were developed scripts with the main features of the CF that read data from excel files and provide routines the results to the user.
 You can check below to understand how it works.

-**After cloning the CF repository, check the folder "standalone"-> "test.py".
-Running the standalone is as simple as this:**

 .. code-block:: python

     from main_cf_standalone import CFModule